DOD Financial Management: Continued Efforts Needed to Correct Material Weaknesses Identified in Financial Statement Audits

 ODCFO should update DOD guidance to instruct DOD and components to document root-cause analysis when needed to address deficiencies auditors identified.
 (Recommendation 4)

 DOD concurred with this recommendation and stated that it will update the appropriate DOD guidance to specifically instruct that a Corrective Action Plan (CAP) include documented evidence that a root-cause analysis was conducted and an explanation as to how it was conducted.
 To fully implement this recommendation, DOD needs to update the DOD Internal Control Over Financial Reporting Guide, which was last issued in May 2018, to instruct DOD and its components to document root-cause analysis when needed.
-As of January 2023, DOD had not provided us with updated DOD guidance specifically instructing that CAPs include documented evidence that a root-cause analysis was conducted and an explanation as to how it was conducted.
+As of March 2024, DOD had not provided us with updated DOD guidance specifically instructing that CAPs include documented evidence that a root-cause analysis was conducted and an explanation as to how it was conducted.
 Without implementation of this recommendation, DOD lacks assurance that its components are taking appropriate actions to resolve the underlying causes associated with the Notice of Findings and Recommendations and related material weaknesses that collectively prevent the auditability of its financial statements.
 We will continue to monitor DOD's progress in this area.
+DOD provided a status update that they plan to have the guidance updated by end of July 2024.

 DOD did not concur with this recommendation and stated that this action is already being performed.
 However, DOD's process does not include steps to determine how long exceptions have existed, and as a result, DOD lacks important information regarding the timeliness of efforts to resolve them.
-As of January 2023, we continue to monitor DOD's progress in this area.
+We will continue to monitor DOD's progress to address this recommendation.